-Here’s a homemade substitute for a can of sweetened condensed milk that verges on healthy and includes zero nonfat dry milk powder, unlike most other homemade sweetened condensed milk recipes out there.
+Here’s a substitute for a can of sweetened condensed milk that verges on healthy and includes zero nonfat dry milk powder OR evaporated milk, unlike most other homemade sweetened condensed milk recipes out there.
 (Why I don’t trust nonfat dry milk powder much…)

 - Mix sugar and milk together in a heavy-bottomed saucepan.
 Stirring often, bring to a low simmer over medium-low heat.
 As soon as steam starts lifting off the milk, lower the heat even further, and when the sugar is entirely dissolved, put the heat as low as it can go.
 A simmer burner is great for this.